 All Simmons University Police and Public Safety professionals are trained to observe and report incidents that occur on campus.
-When an emergency call is received by the dispatcher, a Police Officer is dispatched immediately to the location of the incident to render aid and assistance, take a report, and conduct a preliminary investigation, if necessary.
+When an emergency call is received by the dispatcher, a police officer is dispatched immediately to the location of the incident to render aid and assistance, take a report, and conduct a preliminary investigation, if necessary.

 In response to a reported emergency, Simmons Police and Public Safety will respond and summon the appropriate resources to assist in the response to the incident.
-All Simmons Police and Public Safety incident reports involving students are forwarded to the Office of the Dean of Student Life for review and referral to the Student Honor Board for potential action, as appropriate.
 Simmons Police and Public Safety investigators will investigate a report when it is deemed appropriate.

-Police and Public Safety reports are entered into a Records Management System (RMS) where they are stored and retrievable.
-A RMS allows officers to record an incident, conduct follow-up investigations, and compile statistical data from a centralized repository of incident data.
+Police and Public Safety reports are entered into a records management system (RMS) where they are stored and retrievable.
+An RMS allows officers to record an incident, conduct follow-up investigations, and compile statistical data from a centralized repository of incident data.
 Crime statistics and general information are available to the public during business hours.
 Information that must remain confidential is closely protected.
 Using an RMS allows Simmons Police and Public Safety to maintain all required statistical data on crimes occurring on campus or reported to Police and Public Safety.